Dynatrace/openkit-java/README.md

 ## What you can do with the OpenKit
 * Create Sessions and User Actions
 * Report values, events, errors and crashes
-* Tag web requests to server-side PurePaths
+* Trace web requests to server-side PurePaths
 * Use it together with Dynatrace or AppMon

 ## What you cannot do with the OpenKit